SunnyOhK/weather-or-not/README.md

 # Weather • or • Not

 This application generates the current weather and 5-day forecast for a city of your choosing!
 The only input required is a city name, and the site will handle the rest.
-City searches have been set to default to the most common US city matches, but if you type a name not recognized within the US, it will search abroad!
+City searches will default to the most common US city match, but if you type a name not recognized within the US, it will search abroad!

 ## Installation